Last reviewed May 2019

 Significant Internet Resources

-2002 Minnesota Legislative Districts -- Data by geographic region from the Minnesota Geospacial Information Office.
+2002 Minnesota Legislative Districts - From the Minnesota Geospacial Information Office.

-Redistricting -- Information and maps from the Minnesota Legislature's Geographic Information Systems office.
+Redistricting 2000 - From the Minnesota Legislature's Geographic Information Systems office (Includes maps).

 Additional Library Resources